Master of Clinical Pharmacy

 Entry requirements for Australian and New Zealand students

-A Bachelor of Pharmacy or other relevant degree, and an appropriate honours degree or relevant postgraduate diploma with above average grades.
-A minimum of one year's work experience as a registered pharmacist, preferably with experience in hospital pharmacy, is also required.
+A Bachelor of Pharmacy or other relevant degree, and an appropriate honours degree or relevant graduate diploma with a course weighted average of 65 per cent.
+Progression from Curtin’s Graduate Diploma in Clinical Pharmacy requires a course weighted average of 65 per cent in the graduate diploma.
+You must also have a minimum of one year’s work experience as a registered pharmacist, preferably with experience in hospital pharmacy.

 Units are usually scheduled to facilitate part-time study.